Jason Kidd retired, which gives him more time to focus on the “rap game.”

 Would the NBA ballers of today put their ego’s aside long enough to record “B-Ball’s Best Kept Secret: 2013”?

 The year was 1994.
 Nancy Kerrigan was clubbed in the leg by an unknown assailant.
 Lorena Bobbitt was found not guilty by reason of insanity of, ahem, mutilating her husband John Wayne Bobbitt.
 Nirvana front man Kurt Cobain was found dead from a single gunshot wound.

 Kidd was a tender 21 years young when the song was released, and focuses on the pressures and stresses of a successful NBA stud as he returns to the streets of his old neighborhood.

-That was back when if you were lucky enough to have a portable CD player, you had to buy the adapter for the tape deck, that looked like a casette tape with a long cord than ran to the CD player.
-Needless to say, the ladies were impressed.
+That was back when if you were lucky enough to have a portable CD player, you had to buy the adapter for the tape deck, that looked like a cassette tape with a long cord than ran to the CD player.

 It seemed like every other game Kidd was recording a triple double, a category he would finish third in NBA history in, and dominating games without putting up double figures in points; he was literally the first player I ever saw who was regarded as “cool” who wasn’t putting up 20+ ppg.

 I invite you to listen to the song, and love it.
-Just as you loved a 19 year career that featured 10 All-Star appearances, five All-NBA First Team selections, four first team All-NBA selections and the third most three-pointers made in NBA history.
+Just as you loved a 19-year career that featured 10 All-Star appearances, five All-NBA First Team selections, four first team All-NBA selections and the third most three-pointers made in NBA history.

 And, three NBA Finals appearances, with his lone championship coming as a member of the Dallas Mavericks in 2011.